Doctoral Degrees in Psychoanalysis

 Research studies begin with coursework and continue as the student develops a research topic and begins to work with a research advisor and two other committee members on a proposal for the doctoral dissertation.
 The dissertation is an original research project which contributes to clinical understanding, theory development, evaluation of technique, or the application of psychoanalytic concepts or technique to another domain.

 Students engage in a training analysis throughout their studies completing 450 hours of analysis.
 Students proceed at their own pace through the program and typically complete the requirements for graduation in about 8 years.

 • Completion of minimally 16 courses at Level A and 12 courses at Level B.

-• If entering pre-Master’s, completion of a Master’s degree in psychoanalysis or psychoanalytic counseling
+• If entering pre-Master’s, completion of a Master’s degree in Psychoanalysis or Mental Health Counseling

 • Completion of the three-semester fieldwork externship and presentation of fieldwork cases demonstrating understanding of primitive mental states

 • Successful completion of the qualifying exam

 • 450 hours of training analysis of which 150 may be group analysis